mbeaudru/react-native-sample/readme.md

-# Contacts sample with React Native
+# Context and goal

+I have done this application for a school project and wanted to try to do a mobile app in using web technologies I am familiar with.
+Having none mobile background, it was a jump in the leap in the dark but in the same time it was really exciting.

-This app is an example of how you can create a simple project with React Native, coupled with some extra nice packages to handle routing, dataflow and UI elements.
+This app is made to be simple and may help people knowing React & Redux to get into creating mobile apps.
+It's made with React Native, coupled with some extra nice packages to handle routing, dataflow and UI elements.

 ## Main technologies used